zhanglinchao1/Tourism-Blockchain-Network-Performance-Testing/README.md

 ### Run the Tests

 * The current version supports two benchmark scenarios, simple and smallbank which are provided by Caliper.
-*Move to caliper directory and run scripts/main.js with option. -c is a path to benchmark workload file and -n is a path to the blockchain configuration file.
+* Move to caliper directory and run scripts/main.js with option. -c is a path to benchmark workload file and -n is a path to the blockchain configuration file.
-*For example, the following command executes the performance evaluation with Accelerator in 1 organization with 2 peers network.
+* For example, the following command executes the performance evaluation with Accelerator in 1 organization with 2 peers network.
 `<node scripts/main.js -c benchmark/simple/config.yaml -n network/fabric-v1.4/1org2peeraccelerator/fabric-go.json>`

+### Benchmark Configuration

+* The benchmark is performed into five rounds
+* First round: 5000 transaction (open) with 100 send rate
+* Second round: 5000 transaction (open) with 200 send rate
+* Third round: 5000 transaction (open) with 300 send rate
+* Fourth round: 5000 transaction (query) with 300 send rate
+* Fifth round: 5000 transaction (query) with 400 send rate

+### Test Result

+* The fourth and fifth round test are failed without Nexledger Accelerator.
+* The performance results indicate that Nexledger Accelerator can improve the tps significantly.